-Description: Percentage of all patients transferred from an Emergency Department to another healthcare facility whose medical record documentation indicated that all required information was communicated (sent) to the receiving facility within 60 minutes of transfer.
-For all data elements, the definition of 'sent' includes the following:
+Description: Percentage of all patients transferred from an emergency department to another healthcare facility whose medical record documentation indicated that all required information was communicated (sent) to the receiving facility within 60 minutes of transfer.
+For all data elements, the definition of "sent" includes the following:

-- Hard copy sent directly with the patient, or - Sent via fax or phone within 60 minutes of patient departure, or
+- Hard copy sent directly with the patient - Sent via fax or phone within 60 minutes of patient departure

-• Immediately available via shared Electronic health record (EHR) or Health Information Exchange (HIE) (see definition below)
+• Immediately available via shared electronic health record (EHR) or health information exchange (HIE) (see the definition below)

-For purposes of this measure, a shared electronic health record (EHR) is defined as one where data entered into the system is immediately available at the receiving site.
-Facilities using the same EHR vendor or a Health Information Exchange (HIE) cannot assume immediate access by the receiving facility to the transferred patient's record.
+For purposes of this measure, a shared EHR is defined as one in which data entered into the system is immediately available at the receiving site.
+Facilities using the same EHR vendor or a HIE cannot assume immediate access by the receiving facility to the transferred patient's record.

-Numerator Statement: Numerator Statement: Number of patients transferred from an ED to another healthcare facility whose medical record documentation indicated that all of the following relevant elements were documented and communicated to the receiving hospital in a timely manner:
+Numerator Statement: Number of patients transferred from an ED to another healthcare facility whose medical record documentation indicated that all of the following relevant elements were documented and communicated to the receiving hospital in a timely manner:

-- Home Medications
+- Home medications

-- Allergies and Reactions
+- Allergies and reactions

-- Medications Administered in ED
+- Medications administered in ED

-- ED Provider Note
+- ED provider note

-- Mental Status and Orientation Assessment
+- Mental status and orientation assessment

-- Reason for Transfer and Plan of Care
+- Reason for transfer and plan of care

-- Tests and/or Procedures Performed
+- Tests and/or procedures performed

-- Tests and/or Procedures Results
+- Tests and/or procedures results

-Denominator Statement: Denominator Statement: Transfers from an ED to another healthcare facility Included Population: All transfers from an ED to another healthcare facility
+Denominator Statement: Transfers from an ED to another healthcare facility

+Included Populations: All transfers from an ED to another healthcare facility

-Excluded Populations: Patients observation status.
+Excluded Populations: Patients observation status

-Exclusions: All emergency department patients not discharged to another healthcare facility.
+Exclusions: All emergency department patients not discharged to another healthcare facility